Manchester and Salford Boys' and Girls' Refuges, Manchester, Lancashire

 In around 1875, a Home for Little Boys — those below the age of 10 — was established at 34-36 Great Ducie Street.
 In July, 1877, the home moved to new premises at Johnson Street, Queen's Road, Cheetham.
 The property, formerly two adjacent private houses, had a communal playground but was otherwise run as two separate family-style groups, each with sixteen boys under the care of a matron.
 The boys attended the St John's day School and St Luke's Sunday School.

-An Open-All-Night Shelter was established in 1878 at 14 Major Street, Manchester.
+An Open-All-Night Children's Shelter was established in 1878 at 14 Major Street, Manchester.
 It provided temporary accommodation for up to 20 children, aged from 5 to 15, who had been found without proper guardians or suffering under cruel treatment.
-By the later 1890s, the Shelter was at 1 Chatham Street, off Piccadilly.

 On October 26th, 1881, Mr Henry Lee, MP, opened the charity's Boys' Rest, Lodging House and Coffee Room at Angel Meadow.
 The premises were the former Old Victory Coffee House at the junction of Angel Street and St Michael's Place.